 Magento Cons

-• While it does create an XML sitemap for your site, Magento doesn’t create an HTML sitemap, which is beneficial from an user experience standpoint
+- While it does create an XML sitemap for your site, Magento doesn’t create an HTML sitemap, which is beneficial from a user experience standpoint

 4. Joomla

-Joomla was designed to be the CMS that balances power with flexibility, sitting somewhere between WordPress and Magento or Drupal.
+One thing I like about Joomla is that it balances power with flexibility, sitting somewhere between WordPress and Magento or Drupal.
 It’s also the most popular CMS in use today after WordPress.

 As far as SEO features go, Joomla is a solid choice for optimizing larger business and ecommerce websites.
 The CMS allows users to easily make key SEO tweaks without extensions, like writing meta descriptions and titles, enabling gzip compression, and managing URLs and site architecture, the latter being especially relevant to bigger sites that routinely add and remove content.